pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 The primary sidebar is just to the left of a page's main content.
 It is primarily used for between-section navigation.
-By default it will show links to any sublings / children of the current active top-level section (corresponding to links in your header navigation bar).
+By default, it will show links to any siblings/children of the current active top-level section (corresponding to links in your header navigation bar).

-Configuring it is a bit different from configuring the other sections, because configuring the sidebar is natively supported in Sphinx, via the ``html_sidebars`` configuration variable.
+Configuring it is a bit different from configuring the other sections because configuring the sidebar is natively supported in Sphinx, via the ``html_sidebars`` configuration variable.

 For the primary sidebar only, you can configure templates so that they only show up on certain pages.
 You do so via a configuration like so in ``conf.py``: